 Wireless Technologies – A Practical Use Guide

-The market for wireless technologies has exceeded $1B annually and is expected to grow as global competition in manufacturing pushes facilities to ensure that their operation is performing at optimal levels and at the lowest total cost of ownership.
+The market for industrial wireless technologies has exceeded $1B annually and is expected to grow as global competition in manufacturing pushes facilities to ensure that their operation is performing at optimal levels and at the lowest total cost of ownership.
 Declining sensor costs and improved wireless communication protocols fueled by the mega-trend of IoT, have created an ever growing mix of suppliers, distributors, and service providers using wireless technologies for machine condition monitoring.
 While it’s easy to get caught up in the hype surrounding wireless, it’s becoming increasingly necessary to sort out the financial viability of these new technologies.

 Start with the Business Case

 Like any sound business decision, it comes down to time and money.
 Addressing the following questions when evaluating the use of wireless technology should be a first step before settling on a particular technology.

 - When conditions are detected that indicate a machinery problem, how much time is needed to prepare spare parts, craft labor, etc.?